shinyay/codelab-spring-cloud-gcp-mysql/docs/tutorial.md

 This lab makes you enable to create the project and implement the application.

 ### Spring Data JPA
+Spring Data JPA provides repository support for the Java Persistence API (JPA).
+It eases development of applications that need to access JPA data sources.

+Positive
-Spring Cloud GCP does not depend on the persistent framework, such as Spring JDBC, Spring Data JDBC or Spring Data JPA.
+: Spring Cloud GCP does not depend on the persistent framework, such as Spring JDBC, Spring Data JDBC or Spring Data JPA.
 I use Spring Data JPA as an example.

 <!-- ------------------------ -->
 ## Java プロジェクトの準備